franklee97/eeprom/README.md

 - For `eeprom_read`, size of input buffer does not necessarily matter as it will be given by the user.
 Rather than storing the read values into a buf, the user can have it constantly written out on a console.
 I just used a read buffer of size 256 for easy testing purposes.
 When I tried using read buffer of size less than the `size` parameter, I got a "Stack smashing error", which is what I expected.
 For `eeprom_write`, however, the size of input buf matters a lot.
 If the size of input buf is larger than `size` parameter, only `size` number of bytes from input buf will be updated, which is what the user might not have intended.
 To remedy this, I just decided to throw out an error if the size of input buf is not same as `size`.
 I thought this was the best way of letting the user know.
   - To get the size of input parameter, I used the `strlen` function, which might not be the best option in the real world as EEPROM data does not have any '\0' byte to help indicate the size.
 For a real world scenario, I would have resorted to different way of determining the size.
 One idea is to continuously read the input buf until I hit a `0xFF` value, which I know means "reset state."
 - I could have used bit-shifting rather than memcpy to make my functions more efficient (This is for Case #2~4).
+- Rather than placing my mutex_lock/unlock inside my ll functions, I added them inside each Cases, before I start my reading/writing sequences.
+This is to ensure that all the data are read before another consumer can start reading, rather than other consumer accidentally starting to read the data after I finish reading one page.
+- One of the reasons why I think I am observing two mutex locks back to back is because of the debug mode.
+Rather than calling the `pthread_mutex_lock` or `pthread_mutex_unlock` functions, I call a helper function that calls these functions.
+Maybe within that short period of program counter moving to that function, another thread might be starting its own mutex lock.